-- 4. (Optional) If you would like to see what SMW software will be updated in this new release, you may execute these commands prior to your update.
-This information is gathered, displayed, and contained in the log files during the SMWinstall process. - a.
+4. To see what SMW software will be updated in this new release, execute these commands prior to doing the update.
+This information is gathered, displayed, and contained in the log files during the SMWinstall process.

+a.
 Check security and recommended updates.